You are here

 The Safety, Rehabilitation and Compensation Act 1988 and its predecessors (but not the Veterans' Entitlements Act 1986 or the Military Rehabilitation and Compensation Act 2004) require an employee to give notice in writing of an injury or loss of property as soon as practicable after the employee becomes aware of the injury and provide that the Act does not apply in relation to the injury or loss if this requirement is not met.

-Delegates must always deem notice of claims involving allegations of sexual and physical abuse to be properly given.
+Under the new policy, delegates must always treat claims involving allegations of sexual and physical abuse as if proper notice has been given.

 For more information, see http://clik.dva.gov.au/military-compensation-srca-manuals-and-resources-library/liability-handbook/ch-5-notice-injury-and-claims-compensation/51-notice-and-claim-requirements.